RELISH: LLM REgression with a Latent Iterative State Head: Background on LLM-based Regression

-\paragraph{Backbone adaptation: PEFT and SFT.} The LLM backbone can be adapted via parameter-efficient fine-tuning (e.g., LoRA \citep{hu2022lora}) or full supervised fine-tuning.
+\paragraph{LLM backbone adaptation: PEFT and SFT.} The LLM backbone can be adapted via parameter-efficient fine-tuning (e.g., LoRA \citep{hu2022lora}) or full supervised fine-tuning.
 For autoregressive decoding, the model is typically optimized using token-level cross-entropy to reproduce the textualized target string exactly:

-While $\mathcal{L}_{\textsc{ce}}$ does not directly minimize numerical error, large-scale training can lift generation to match or exceed scalar alternatives \citep{Song2024-kc, Song2025-dx, Akhauri2025-rf}.
+While $\mathcal{L}_{\textsc{ce}}$ does not directly minimize numerical error, large-scale training can lift generation to match or exceed scalar alternatives \citep{Song2024-kc, Song2025-dx, Akhauri2025-rf, akhauri2026regression}.
 However, these methods rely on massive proprietary datasets (e.g., telemetry logs) to learn numerical continuity and are impractical for most applications.

-\paragraph{Regression-aware fine-tuning.} For regression-aware inference, one may still fine-tune the LLM with $\mathcal{L}_{\textsc{ce}}$, but a more natural objective is to directly optimize the same posterior statistic used at inference.
-RAFT \citep{Lukasik2025-ak} operationalize this by minimizing:
+\paragraph{Regression-aware fine-tuning.} For regression-aware inference, one may still fine-tune the LLM with $\mathcal{L}_{\textsc{ce}}$, but a more natural objective is to directly optimize the same posterior statistic used at runtime.
+RAFT \citep{Lukasik2025-ak} operationalizes this by minimizing:

 thereby aligning training with the Bayes-optimal estimator used by RAIL.
-This is computationally more expensive, since the posterior must be approximated during training as well, and test-time inference remains multi-sample or candidate-based (see Table~\ref{tab:operational_tradeoffs}).
+This is computationally more expensive, since the posterior must be approximated during training as well, and inference still requires multiple samples or candidate enumeration (see Table~\ref{tab:operational_tradeoffs}).